esteblock/token-playground/docs/4_issue_and_mint_asset_in_stellar.md

 # 1.- Trust Operation

 Previous to the creation of the asset, the destination address is required to submit a transaction to the network that creates a trustline with the asset.
-In stellar is a requirement for any address to establish a trustline previous to  receive an asset that has not been received before.
+In Stellar, this is a requirement to establish a trustline before receiving an asset that has not been received before.

+Read more about trustlines in the [Stellar's Trustlines section](https://developers.stellar.org/docs/fundamentals-and-concepts/stellar-data-structures/accounts#trustlines)

 The transaction that will creates the trustline need to contains an operation `Change Trust` where the fields  `asset` (asset code and issuer address) is required and the field  `trust limit` is optional.

-you can check how building  and submit trust operation  [here](https://github.com/esteblock/token-playground/blob/main/src/trustAsset.js)
+You can check the full code of this playground, on how to build build and submit this trust operation [in our `trustAsset.js` script](https://github.com/esteblock/token-playground/blob/main/src/trustAsset.js)

-Here a fragment of this code:
+Here we show you a fragment of this code, using the javascript `StellarSdk` package:

 ```javascript